Reflecting random walk in fractal domains: Energy form estimates

 Let

 We choose $\delta_n>0$ so small that $D_n$'s are disjoint.
-Consider a continuous function $\vphi $ such that $\vphi(x) = 1 $ for $x \in D_+ \setminus \bigcup_{n\geq 2} D_n$, $\vphi(x) = -1 $ for $x \in D_+ \setminus \bigcup_{n\geq 2} D_n$, and $\vphi$ is linear in every $D_n$.
-The widths $\delta_n$ of ``channels'' $D_n$ can be chosen so small that $\vphi \in W^{1,2}(D)$ and, moreover, $\int_D |\nabla \vphi|^2 $ can be made arbitrarily small.
+Consider a continuous function $\vphi$ such that $\vphi(x) = 1 $ for $x \in D_+ \setminus\bigcup_{n\geq2} D_n$, $\vphi(x) = -1 $ for $x \in D_+ \setminus\bigcup_{n\geq2} D_n$ and $\vphi$ is linear in every $D_n$.
+The widths $\delta_n$ of ``channels'' $D_n$ can be chosen so small that $\vphi\in W^{1,2}(D)$ and, moreover, $\int_D |\nabla\vphi|^2 $ can be made arbitrarily small.

-We claim that the function $\vphi$ described above cannot be approximated by functions $\eta \in C^1_b(D)$ with arbitrary accuracy.
-The reason is that for any such $\eta$, the oscillation of $\eta$ in a set $D_n$ is arbitrarily small, for large $n$.
-Hence, in a neighborhood of $(0,0)$, either $|\vphi - \eta|$ is non-negligible on a non-negligible set, or $|\nabla\vphi - \nabla\eta|$ is non-negligible on a non-negligible set.
-We leave the details to the reader because the claim made in this example is not needed for our main theorem. } \end{example}
+We claim that the function $\vphi$ described above cannot be approximated by functions $\eta\in C^1_b(D)$ with arbitrary accuracy.
+The reason is that for any such~$\eta$, the oscillation of $\eta$ in a set $D_n$ is arbitrarily small, for large $n$.
+Hence, in a neighborhood of $(0,0)$, either $|\vphi- \eta|$ is nonnegligible on a nonnegligible set, or $|\nabla\vphi- \nabla\eta|$ is nonnegligible on a nonnegligible set.
+We leave the details to the reader because the claim made in this example is not needed for our main theorem. \end{example}